©2019 David R Banta

 Leviticus 19:33-34 and 24:22 – “When the alien resides with you in your land, you shall not oppress the alien.
 The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God.”

-My viewpoint regarding our U.S.A. borders was a spiritual one, rather than a political one.
-I sought God’s viewpoint (the Biblical viewpoint) about foreigners, aliens, refugees and immigrants.
+I am a photojournalist and a follower of Jesus.
+My viewpoint regarding our U.S.A. borders has become a spiritual one, rather than a political one, seeking God’s viewpoint (the Biblical viewpoint) about foreigners, aliens, refugees and immigrants.
 It became clear to me in my studies that God looks very favorably upon them.

 In seeking a God’s-eye view, I discovered that my view of immigrants no longer matched the view of the majority of Christians I encountered.
 Therefore, I began to call myself a “follower of Jesus” rather than a “Christian”.
 As I write this, it has become apparent to me that the U.S. Church has become corrupted and is currently failing to meet the needs of the migrants trying to access our southern border.